 How To Tighten Chain On Craftsman Chainsaw

-If your craftsman chainsaw chain keeps coming off or the craftsman chainsaw chain won’t stay tight, it is most likely that the tension is wrong.
+If your craftsman chainsaw chain keeps coming off or the craftsman chainsaw chain won’t stay tight, it is most likely that the tension in the chain is wrong.

-Correct chain tension is needed and it can be achieved by referring to the craftsman chainsaw manual or in the following ways.
+Correct and adjust the chain tension is needed and it can be achieved by referring to the craftsman chainsaw manual or in the following ways.

 - Wear safety gear before you begin tightening the chain of your chainsaw.